Introspection - The Hero's Journey -

 2 THE CALL OF ADVENTURE

-3 THE REFUSAL OF THE CALL
+3 REFUSAL OF THE CALL

 4 MEETING WITH THE MENTOR